Objective

 Enable Static IP

-network config file:source /etc/network/interfaces.d/* # The loopback network interface auto lo iface lo inet loopback # The primary network interface allow-hotplug eth0 iface eth0 inet dhcpUpdate the
+By default you will find the following configuration within the/etc/network/interfaces network config file:source /etc/network/interfaces.d/* # The loopback network interface auto lo iface lo inet loopback # The primary network interface allow-hotplug eth0 iface eth0 inet dhcpUpdate the

-network config file should look similar to the one below:source /etc/network/interfaces.d/* # The loopback network interface auto lo iface lo inet loopback # The primary network interface allow-hotplug eth0 iface eth0 inet static
+iface eth0 inet dhcp to iface eth0 inet static.
+The resulting content of /etc/network/interfaces network config file should look similar to the one below:source /etc/network/interfaces.d/* # The loopback network interface auto lo iface lo inet loopback # The primary network interface allow-hotplug eth0 iface eth0 inet static

 Configure IP Address